datopian/tech.datopian.com/ckan/FAQ.md

 ---

 # F.A.Q

-### How to create an extension template in my local machine
+## How to create an extension template in my local machine

 You can use the `paster` command in much the same way as a source install.
-To create an extension:
+To create an extension execute the following command:

-* Execute the following command
 ```
 docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext -o /srv/app/src_extensions"
 ```

 This will create an extension template inside the container's folder `/srv/app/src_extensions` which is mapped to your local `src/` folder.

 Now you can navigate to your local folder `src/` and see the extension created by the previous command and open the project in your favorite IDE.

-### How to separate that extension in a new git repository so I can have independence to install it in other instances
+## How to separate that extension in a new git repository so I can have independence to install it in other instances

-Crutial thing is to understand that extensions get their own repositories on GitHub (or elsewhere).
+Crucial thing is to understand that extensions get their own repositories on GitHub (or elsewhere).
 You can first create repostiroy for extension and later clone in `src/` or do opposite as following:

 * Create the Extension, for this example: `ckanext-myext`.
 ```